-Twenty two years as EMU’s Men’s Soccer Coach: 1991 Present, In 2012, his team finished 8th in the ODAC regular season before losing in the conference quarter-final 2-1 to ODAC Champion Roanoke College.
+Twenty three years as EMU’s Men’s Soccer Coach: 1991 Present, In 2013, his team finished 9th in the ODAC regular season.
 Mast has put together an impressive resume with his teams advancing to the Old Dominion Athletic Conference Finals five times and the NCAA Division III “Round of Sixteen” in 1998.
 He has twice been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
 His record during his tenure is 202-186-35.

 A graduate of Eastern Mennonite University Mast also received his EdD in Educational Leadership: Higher Education in 2007 from Argosy University.
 He also holds a MS degree in Health & Physical Education: 1990 from West Chester University.